Tu Quoque

 Also not tu quoque: pointing out that a rule is being selectively applied.
 "You're criticizing me for X, but the same behavior from your allies went unmentioned" is a legitimate challenge to the consistency of the rule, not a dodge of the rule itself.
 The test is whether the speaker is asking the rule to be applied more uniformly, or asking to be exempted from it.

-Concede the hypocrisy if it's real, then return to the claim.
+If you're on the receiving end, concede the hypocrisy if it's real, then return to the claim.
 "Fair, I was late last Tuesday.
 That doesn't change whether you were late today.
 What's the answer on today?"
-Tu quoque loses its power the moment its target refuses to be shamed into silence.
+The tu quoque loses its force the moment its target refuses to be shamed into silence.